temperlang/temperlang-blog/posts/tangle-of-strings.md

 What, notionally, is a string length?
 An immutable list's length is the number of items its iterator produces.
-But string length is more reliably related to indexing.
+But string length is more reliably related to indexing than to iteration.

 ### Indexing and iteration